CARTAvis/carta-python/docs/source/quickstart.rst

     cd carta-python
     pip install .

-The required Python library dependencies (``grpcio``, ``grpcio-tools``, ``google-api-python-client``) should be installed automatically.
+The required Python library dependency (``requests``) should be installed automatically.
 To create new frontend sessions which are controlled by the wrapper instead of connecting to existing frontend sessions, you also need to install the ``selenium`` Python library.

-You need access to a CARTA backend executable, either on the local host or on a remote host which you can access through SSH.
-You must be able to access the frontend served by this backend instance.
-SDM invocation (a multi-user system with web-based authentication) is not currently supported.
-The CARTA version must be ``3.0.0-beta.1b`` or newer.
-You must run the backend executable with the ``--grpc_port`` commandline parameter to enable the gRPC interface.
-The recommended default port value is ``50051``.
+You need access either to a CARTA backend executable, on the local host or on a remote host which you can access through SSH, or to a CARTA controller instance (a multi-user system with web-based authentication).
+You must be able to access the frontend served by this CARTA instance.
+If you are using your own backend executable, you must start it with the ``--enable_scripting`` commandline parameter to enable the scripting interface.

 If you want to create browser sessions from the wrapper, you also need to make sure that your desired browser is installed, together with a corresponding web driver.
 At present only Chrome (or Chromium) can be used for headless sessions.